Egypt expresses 'annoyance' with U.S. Embassy over threat warning

-CAIRO Egypt's foreign ministry sharply criticized the U.S. Embassy in Cairo for advising citizens to avoid large gatherings in the capital until Sunday, calling the move "unjustifiable".
+CAIRO (Reuters) - Egypt's foreign ministry sharply criticized the U.S. Embassy in Cairo for advising citizens to avoid large gatherings in the capital until Sunday, calling the move "unjustifiable".

 The largest Arab nation is currently battling an Islamist insurgency mainly concentrated in the Sinai Peninsula and which gained pace after its military ousted President Mohamed Mursi, an Islamist, in 2013 after mass protests against his rule.
 There have been occasional militant attacks in Cairo and other cities.

-The U.S. Embassy's message warned against being in public spaces, near diplomatic missions, government buildings, and transport hubs.
-It cited "potential security concerns" but did not specify what they were.
+The U.S. Embassy's message warned against being in public spaces such as concert halls, movie theaters, museums, shopping malls, and sports venues citing "potential security concerns" but did not specify what they were.

 "The foreign ministry spokesman has conveyed his annoyance at the warning released by the United States embassy in Cairo to Americans," the ministry said in a statement. "(This) raises questions over the reasons this statement was released in such a way."